 Applications to increase water rates were filed for four water ratemaking districts in March 1999.
-SCW and CPUC Staff are in the final stages of a settlement on all issues in these cases although it is not anticipated that new rates, if authorized in total or in part by the CPUC, would be effective prior to January 1, 2000.
+A draft decision has been issued by the Administrative Law Judge assigned to this matter that supports the settlement on all issues reached between SCW and CPUC Staff.
+A final decision from the CPUC is anticipated in the fourth quarter of 1999 although it is not anticipated that new rates, if authorized in total or in part by the CPUC, would be effective prior to January 1, 2000.

 SCW has filed an application with the CPUC to combine tariff schedules into regional rates for the customer service areas that make up SCW's Region III.
+The Administrative Law Judge assigned to this matter has issued a draft decision that supports SCW's application.
 A final decision from the CPUC is anticipated by the fourth quarter of 1999.